PTSD Service Dog Program

 With roots going all the way back to ancient Egypt, Podengos are the perfect dogs for this task.
 They have served as working dogs, warriors, hunters, and companions for thousands of years.
 And because they’re highly trainable, require little maintenance, and have few health problems, they are the perfect dog to partner with a veteran already overwhelmed by his life alone.

-When it is time for the dogs to breed, whelp (the dog term for giving birth), and attend to their puppies, they’re returned to our campus for round the clock care of both the mothers and their puppies.
+When it is time for the dogs to breed, whelp (the dog term for giving birth), and attend to their puppies, they’re then returned to our campus for round the clock care of both the mothers and their puppies.

 The First 12 Weeks - Life Shaping